sorairolake/abcrypt-go/README.md

 **abcrypt-go** is an implementation of the [abcrypt encrypted data format].

-This package supports the abcrypt version 1 file format.
+This package supports version 1 of the abcrypt format.

 ## Usage